smallbatch-apps/fairline-contract/readme.md

 The flight contract is deployed by an owner, who is the administrator of the flight.
 They set the flight details, and then load the seat information.

 ## Customer
+The customer can book, purchase, transfer and cancel tickets.